gavollink/termread/README.md

 Between `-t` and `-2`, I can usually get enough into environment variables that I know which terminal program I happen to be using (or close enough).

+## Decision to not support the VT52/55/62

+This software doesn't bother with DECID because VT50 class terminals are exceedingly rare, and I haven't found any soft terminals that respond to DECID, but not *Primary DA*, with one very weird exception.

+The X11 `xterm` software can be started in vt52 compatibility mode, and in that case alone, the terminal type will ONLY be returned from a DECID sequence.

+That means this option would not illicit a response from `xterm` in that one scenario.

+Useful to note that `xterm` can _also_ be started in _Tektronix_ modes which wouldn't be compatible with this at all.

+# Just because

+Check out the [VT History](VT_History.md) page.